SB-420

 Enforcement Authority

-Attorney General or Civil Rights Department may bring a civil action against a deployer or developer for a violation.
+The Attorney General or the Civil Rights Department may bring a civil action against a deployer or developer for a violation of this chapter.
 Before commencing an action, the Attorney General or Civil Rights Department must provide 45 days' written notice of the alleged violation.
-The developer or deployer may cure the noticed violation within 45 days and provide an express written statement under penalty of perjury that the violation has been cured; if cured, the action shall not be maintained.
+The developer or deployer may cure the noticed violation within 45 days and provide an express written statement under penalty of perjury that the violation has been cured; if cured, the action shall not be maintained for the noticed violation.
 No private right of action is created.

 Penalties

-For failure to conduct an impact assessment: $2,500 civil penalty for defendants with fewer than 100 employees, $5,000 for fewer than 500 employees, $10,000 for 500 or more employees.
-If the violation is intentional, an additional $500 per day of noncompliance.
-For violations concerning algorithmic discrimination: $25,000 per violation.
+Tiered civil penalties for failure to conduct an impact assessment: $2,500 for defendants with fewer than 100 employees, $5,000 for fewer than 500 employees, and $10,000 for at least 500 employees.
+If a violation is intentional, the civil penalty increases by $500 per day of noncompliance.
+For violations concerning algorithmic discrimination, a civil penalty of $25,000 per violation.
 Injunctive relief and reasonable attorney's fees and costs are also available.

 Who Is Covered